RichieHakim/ROICaT/README.md

 - If using Windows: [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 - If using linux/unix: GCC >= 5.4.0, ideally == 9.2.0.
 Google how to do this on your operating system.
 Check with: `gcc --version`.
 - **Optional:** [CUDA compatible NVIDIA GPU](https://developer.nvidia.com/cuda-gpus) and [drivers](https://developer.nvidia.com/cuda-toolkit-archive).
 Using a GPU can increase ROICaT speeds ~5-50x, though without it, ROICaT will still run reasonably quick.
 GPU support is not available for Macs.
+- The below commands should be run in the terminal (Mac/Linux) or Anaconda Prompt (Windows).

 ### 1. (Recommended) Create a new conda environment
-The below commands should be run in the terminal (Mac/Linux) or Anaconda Prompt (Windows).
 ```
 conda create -n roicat python=3.11
 conda activate roicat
 pip install --upgrade pip
 ```
+You will need to activate the environment with `conda activate roicat` each time you want to use ROICaT.

 ### 2. Install ROICaT
 ```